wootfish/eli.sohl.com/drafts/wangs-attack-2.md

     X[5] = r1_inv(5, 7)
 ```

-I'd say this is probably the ugliest part of my implementation -- but it works.
+I'd say this is probably the least elegant part of my implementation -- but it
+works.

-The loop is only entered about 0.75% of the time, or about once every 133
+The `while` loop is only entered about 0.75% of the time, or about once every
-trials.
+133 trials.
 When entered, it exits after about 17 iterations on average.

 I suspect it would be possible to improve this by applying a similar method as
 with $$a_6$$.
 If successful, this would let us drop the constraint checks and